-Bookmakers' Betting Levy
+Bookmakers' Betting Levy (to 31 December 2018)

 The Bookmakers' Betting Levy is 1.5% of sports betting turnover at a designated sporting event and 0.5% of sports betting turnover at a racecourse.
 The levy does not apply to racing events.